KR-Labs/krl-data-connectors/README.md

 ### Using the Base Connector

-All connectors inherit from `BaseConnector` and support:
+All connectors inherit from `BaseConnector`.
+The base class provides standardized caching, configuration, and logging capabilities.

 ```python
 from krl_data_connectors import FREDConnector